 Condition assessment and durability of TBCs

 TBC systems are based on yttria-stabilised zirconia or other formulations.
 Flexible plant operation to meet cyclic demands leads to additional thermal cycles which impacts directly on the risk of spallation of TBCs.
-Premature spalling of TBCs reduces component lives and increases costs through in- creased need for blade refurbishment.
+Premature spalling of TBCs is also observed in sulphur containing gasses.
+TBC spallation reduces component lives and increases costs through in- creased need for blade refurbishment.
 Improved on-line and off-line monitoring and inspection techniques are required to ensure costs are managed to avoid unforeseen failures and excessive maintenance/refurbishment costs.

 Impact of flexible operation